 What Do I Need to Obtain a DC Business License?

-To obtain a DC business license and after initially coming up with the business structure category, register your business with the Department of Consumer and Regulatory Affairs (DCRA), Corporate Division if needed.
+To obtain a DC business license after initially coming up with the business structure category, register your business with the Department of Consumer and Regulatory Affairs (DCRA), Corporate Division, if needed.

 It is important to meet several requirements before submitting the DC Basic Business License Application to the Department of Consumer and Regulatory Affairs (DCRA) Business License Division, which would be your second step.

 Do You Need a DC Basic Business License?